Antoine-Studer/vue-coworking/index.md

   Requests can be created updated or deleted by both the admnistator profile and the user profile.

   <h3>Customers related business rules</h3>
-  A customer can be created by both the admnistrator and user profile but can only be updated by the administrator profile (except the pass word which can be updated by both).
+  A customer can be created by both the administrator and user profile but can only be updated by the administrator profile (except the password which can be updated by both).

   <h3>Booking related business rules</h3>
   A booking have multiples business rules: